Border crossings by undocumented migrants in March hit 12-year high

 Trump threatens to shut border, cut aidApril 1, 201910:09

-The DHS officials said that Customs and Border Protection is holding over 13,000 immigrants, and that Immigration and Customs Enforcement, which holds immigrants long term, is at capacity.
+The DHS officials said that Customs and Border Protection is holding more than 13,000 immigrants, and that Immigration and Customs Enforcement, which holds immigrants long term, is at capacity.
 As a result, hundreds of migrants families are being released to nonprofit organizations or simply dropped off at bus stations.